FAQ's

 • Props may need to be replaced if they are chipped or cracked, but they should last for several seasons.

-How Fast do Batteries Recharge?
+How Fast do Batteries Charge?

 With our standard recommended package (referenced below), batteries will charge almost as fast as the drone depletes them.